petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Total Individuals or Unique Visitors

-This is the total number of individuals that are identified by a unique `userId` (i.e. user ID).
+This is the total number of individuals identified by a unique `userId` (i.e. user ID).

-A visitor to your site is assigned a unique `userId`.
-When the visitor logs in with their email address, their analytics data will continue to be associated with this `userId`.
-If the visitor previously logged in and was already assigned a `userId`, the analytics data will be associated with this previously assigned `userId` instead.
+Visitors to your site are assigned a unique `userId`.
+When visitors log in with their email address, their analytics data continues to be associated with this `userId`.
+If visitors previously logged in and were already assigned a `userId`, the analytics data is associated with this previously assigned `userId` instead.

-A new `userId` is assigned if the visitor uses a different browser, logs in with a different email address, or clears their browser cookies.
+A new `userId` is assigned if visitors use a different browser, log in with a different email address, or clear their browser cookies.

 ## Views